$699 SPECIAL OFFER! $200 Off + $499 in Accessories Included!

 When shopping for a mattress online, you will find many companies competing for your business.
 Two companies that you will likely see discussed frequently are Nectar and GhostBed.
 These are two of the most popular online mattress brands, and each offers some very good options for mattress shoppers.

-Nectar keeps things relatively simple with just two models: the flagship Nectar Mattress, and the more luxurious Nectar Lush.
-Both are all-foam designs.
+Nectar keeps things relatively simple with three models: the flagship Nectar Mattress, and the more luxurious Nectar Premier and Premier Copper models.
+All three are all-foam designs.

 GhostBed offers a more varied lineup of products, with four distinct mattress models.
 The GhostBed and GhostBed Luxe are both all-foam models, and can easily be compared to Nectar’s lineup of one flagship all-foam bed and one luxury all-foam bed.
 In addition to their all-foam lineup, GhostBed has two hybrid models: the GhostBed Flex, and the luxury GhostBed 3D Matrix.